Mars Orbiter Mission: Status

 The orbit insertion put MOM in a highly elliptical orbit around Mars, as planned, with a period of 72 hours 51 minutes 51 seconds, a periapsis of 421.7 km and apoapsis of 76993.6 km.
 At the end of the orbit insertion, MOM was left with 40 kg of fuel on board, more than the 20 kg necessary for a six-month mission.

 On 28 September 2014, MOM controllers published the spacecraft's first global view of Mars.
 The image was captured by the Mars Colour Camera (MCC).

-On 7 October 2014, the ISRO altered MOM's orbit so as to move it behind Mars for Comet Siding Spring's flyby of the planet on 19 October 2014.
+On 7 October 2014, the ISRO altered MOM's orbit so as to move it behind Mars for comet Siding Spring's flyby of the planet on 19 October 2014.
 The spacecraft consumed 1.9 kg of fuel for the manoeuvre.
 As a result, MOM's apoapsis was reduced to 72000 km.
 After the comet passed by Mars, ISRO reported that MOM remained healthy.

-On 4 March 2015, the ISRO reported that the MSM instrument was functioning normally and are studying Mars' albedo, the reflectivity of the planet's surface.
+On 4 March 2015, the ISRO reported that the MSM instrument was functioning normally and are studying Mars's albedo, the reflectivity of the planet's surface.
 The Mars Colour Camera was also returning new images of the Martian surface.

 On 24 March 2015, MOM completed its initial six-month mission in orbit around Mars.
 ISRO extended the mission by an additional six months; the spacecraft has 37 kg of propellant remaining and all five of its scientific instruments are working properly.
 The orbiter can reportedly continue orbiting Mars for several years with its remaining propellant.

-A 17-day communications blackout occurred from 6 to 22 June 2015 while Mars' orbit took it behind the Sun from Earth's view.
+A 17-day communications blackout occurred from 6 to 22 June 2015 while Mars's orbit took it behind the Sun from Earth's view.

-On 24 September 2015, ISRO released its "Mars Atlas", a 120-page scientific atlas containing images and data from the Mars Orbiter Mission's first year in orbit.
+On 24 September 2015, ISRO released its Mars Atlas, a 120-page scientific atlas containing images and data from the Mars Orbiter Mission's first year in orbit.

 In March 2016, the first science results of the mission were published in Geophysical Research Letters, presenting measurements obtained by the spacecraft's MENCA instrument of the Martian exosphere.